Category: Measurement & ROI

 More than 620 senior level professionals — a record number — participated in GAP VII, in large part because of support provided by PRSA and other professional organizations, including the Arthur W. Page Society, the Institute for Public Relations, and the International Association of Business Communicators (IABC).
 This unprecedented level of industry-wide support and the huge response it created means that you can rely on the GAP VII data when making the case for public relations to management.
 Also, do not forget that the USC Annenberg Strategic Communication and Public Relations Center makes all of the GAP data available for free to all practitioners, as a service to the profession.

-Jerry Swerling is director of public relations studies at USC Annenberg, and an industry veteran of 40+ years, having served as a public relations educator, management consultant and senior agency executive.
+Swerling is an industry veteran of 40+ years, having served as a public relations educator, management consultant and senior agency executive.

 Participants earn 1.0 APR Maintenance Credits for a webinar.
 For more information on Accreditation maintenance, visit http://www.prsa.org/Learning/Accreditation.